dinomatic/docs.dinomatic.com/docs/docs/fxt/theme-options.md

 - Author Block: Enable/disable author information blocks on pages
 - Author Full Block: Enable/disable full author blocks on pages
+- Second Author Block: Show the second author's (fact-checker's) full profile block after the main content.
+When a page has a second author set, they're always shown in the page header regardless of this setting
 - Table of Contents: Enable/disable TOC on pages

 ### Post Options